sethtroisi/dwg-converter/README.md

 ## Workflows

 ```
+# Go to dwiggie server php_***** and:
+#	- export forum data (cpanel: dwiggiec_dwg->phorum_messages) to local file, dwg_posts.json
+#	- export master story index (cpanel: dwiggiec_dwg->dwg_stories) to local file, dwg_stories
+# edit csv_creator to update the current and previous archive date constants
+# run csv_creator to convert the two jsons to a corresponding, merged index csv.
+# import that index csv into a spread sheet (google sheets avoids some Excel char set issues):
+#	- sort the entries by date and highlight all the new entries
+#	- resort by author/story title and ensure:
+#	   that the story parts sequence using IDENTICAL author names and titles
+#	        (title text following "::" is ignored, allowing for e.g. "Chapter n")
+#	      watch out for posts that are continuations of previously archived stories
+#	   the correct action is chosen - e.g. new vs append
+#	   the story category and book are specified (have to look at each post)
+#	   the story_final value is correctly specified (have to look at each post)
+# export the spreadsheet to a new csv which will be input to story_archiver
+#run story archiver which requires the modified CSV and also the dwg_stories json file.
+#    - use a large shell window in order to best view the required editing lines.
+#    - the "editor' allows you to nominate line ranges (e.g. "0-5") which will be removed from final text
+#          choose all dna, extraneous author notes, and ending lines (e.g. FINIS or THE END)

+#Review/update this - still relevant?:
 # Download all stories locally, creates stories_raw/ and stories/
 # Saves a map of URL => local file in url_data.json
 # e.g. "https://www.dwiggie.com/derby/olde/gabby1.htm" => "99cc07d1fcb85292819b4766922081e6.html")